rush2sk8/MirrorBot/README.md

 ### TODO

 * No duplicate links
-* Make a queue of done links and after 5 mins pop the queue and paste the link again so it renders it
+* Have a db of stuff thats been process as to not have to reupload something that's already done